mberakoc/ctring/README.md

 This example will print "Hello World!" string on the screen.

-You'll notice how easy to create a string only using `create_string` function without struggling all these useless middleware.
+You'll notice how easy to create a string only using `create_string` function without struggling all these complex middleware.
 This is one the most powerful sides of this library.
 It offers a well-thought abstraction.
 Without taking any control it gives you ligthweight coding benefit.

 ## Licence
 Ctring is [GNU Licensed.](https://github.com/ThankfulBird/ctring/blob/master/LICENSE)